How To: Record Your Voice Over A Karaoke Track

 Audacity will write both tracks to one MP3 file.
 You can then share it with friends, family, whoever!
 You can even enter the Basugasubakuhatsu karaoke contest!
 Have fun!

-7 Responses to “How To: Record Your Voice Over A Karaoke Track”
+9 replies on “How To: Record Your Voice Over A Karaoke Track”

 Leave a Reply